initOS/dob/README.md

 ===========================

 YAML based Odoo deployment tool using Docker.
-Docker sets up the environment Odoo will be built into, installs Debian and Python packages.
+Docker sets up the environment Odoo will be built into, installs Debian, NPM, and Python packages.
 The further tooling is done by the `dob.py` script.
 See the usage.
 For a documentation of the  main YAML structure see the [Further configuration](docs/configuration.md).